How to set up multi-modules:

 Note: Every time you add a new module, you need to update the integration in order to give your customers access to them.
 Read on for more information....

 Your current end users (and any that you manually invite through your UI) will automatically be assigned to your initial module.

 What this means is that your end users will only be able to view the feature requests associated with your first module.

 Simply use the key for "user.allowed_products" when creating or updating your snippet in step one here.

-The external ID for an existing product can be found here or go to Settings > Multiple Products and select "Manage products".
+The external ID for an existing module can be found here or go to Settings > Modules and select "Manage modules".
 The ID is in parenthesis to the right of the product name:

-You can also create a new product on the fly via the integration by using a new external ID in the integration snippet.
+- You can also create a new module on the fly via the integration by using a new external ID in the integration snippet.

 If you want to manually change the modules associated with an end user prior to assigning access via the integration (above), you can edit the "Allowed modules" from their edit profile page: